Solar-Exlipse/WHSTechNotes/journal.md

 Education Required: 2 year Information Technology or related degree Experince Required: 1 year experince
 Skills: People skills, knowledge and proficinciy of Windows apps, remote toubleshooting, networking

+# March 30, 2026
+In this year's March Madness, the Wisconsin vs High Point match was an upset with High Point, seeded at 12 beat Wisconsin, seeded on at 5.
+I think this upset happen due to the intensive practice and the drive to put up a challenge agaisnt a higher seeded team.
+I think, for many computers, it is hard to take into account Team Morale, because it can change on a whim, same thing with injuries.
+If I made a program, it would struggle with Team Morale, mostly, as it could change minutes before the game begins, so it would be hard to predict a result beforehand.